-If a lower gear is selected, the automatic gearbox / DSG automatic gearbox will only change down when the engine cannot go over its maximum permitted revolutions
+If a lower gear is selected, the automatic gearbox / DSG automatic gearbox will only change down when the engine cannot go over its maximum permitted revolutions.

-If tiptronic is selected whilst the vehicle is in motion and the automatic gearbox / DSG automatic gearbox is in third gear and selector lever position D, tiptronic mode will then also be in third gear.
+If tiptronic is selected whilst the vehicle is in motion and the automatic gearbox / DSG automatic gearbox is in 3rd gear in gear lever position D, tiptronic mode will then also be in 3rd qear.